Sociedad de Aguas Hispano Mexicana, S. A. de C. V. (SAHM)

-Construction of the plant was an enormous logistical challenge.
-The planners had to coordinate high volumes of materials coming from around the world.
-Also, controlling the manufacture and shipment of heavy equipment from Europe and other global manufacturing sites was a key concern.
+Construction of the plant, the largest of its kind to date, presented an enormous logistical challenge for SAHM.
+This consortium of companies was formed to construct and operate the plant for 22 years.
+Planners had to coordinate high volumes of materials arriving from around the world.
+Another key concern was controlling the manufacture and shipment of heavy equipment from Europe and other global manufacturing sites.

-Lloyd’s Register also has a long partnership with Acciona Agua, one of the investors in the Atotonilco project.
-We are Acciona Agua’s preferred third-party and vendor site inspection supplier for their projects in Spain and abroad, including plants in the UK, Australia, and Chile.
+Lloyd’s Register has a long partnership with Acciona Agua, one of the Atotonilco’s investors.
+We are Acciona Agua’s preferred third-party and vendor site inspection supplier for their projects in Spain and abroad, including plants in Australia, Chile and the UK.

 100 inspections in nine different countries to a bespoke schedule of global certification, significantly minimising supply-chain cost.